samar6785/Jarvis-Lite/README.md

-JarvisAI(Artificial Intelligence Desktop Assistant) is a smart desktop assistant built using HTML, CSS, JavaScript, and OpenAI APIs.
+JarvisAI-(Artificial Intelligence Desktop Assistant) is a smart desktop assistant built using HTML, CSS, JavaScript, and OpenAI APIs.
 This project leverages advanced natural language processing capabilities to provide context-aware responses and perform various tasks, offering users a highly interactive and intelligent assistant experience.

 Features:-